Salmonberries (film)

-Their ambiguous relationship seems to be on the edge of lesbian love.

-The films title takes its name from the endless jars of preserved berries that line the walls of Roswitha's bedroom.
+The film's title takes its name from the endless jars of preserved berries that line the walls of Roswitha's bedroom.

-Singer k.d. lang, who performs an evocative ballad, "Barefoot," in the film, it was co-written by k.d. lang and Bob Telson.
+Singer k.d. lang performs an evocative ballad, "Barefoot," in the film, it was co-written by k.d. lang and Bob Telson.

-After Miss lang had asked Adlon to direct a music video for her, ("So in Love" for the AIDS-benefit Red Hot + Blue compilation album) he wrote the script of "Salmonberries" especially for her.
+After lang had asked Adlon to direct a music video for her, ("So in Love" for the AIDS-benefit Red Hot + Blue compilation album) he wrote the script of "Salmonberries" especially for her.